Top 10 Best Christian Allegory Books For Your Next Adventure

 There’s a whole Parents’ Compass section with ‘teacher’s aides and how-to info.
 And, there’s instructions/a script for a Squires of the Lantern Ceremony, when the study has been completed.

-Biblical Allegories and Devotionals for girls
+Biblical Allegories and Devotionals for Girls

 Not the Knight in shining armor, but the compassion, integrity and wisdom, purity and love of truth that is possible.
 However, Jennie Bishop didn’t leave the girls out!